BTBurke/caddy-jwt/README.md

 jwt [path2]
 ```

 > **Important** You must set the secret used to construct your token in an environment variable named `JWT_SECRET`(HMAC) *or* `JWT_PUBLIC_KEY`(RSA).
-Otherwise, your tokens will always silently fail validation.
+Otherwise, your tokens will silently fail validation.
 Caddy will start without this value set, but it must be present at the time of the request for the signature to be validated.

 ### Advanced Syntax